-Curious why Community Builder doesn’t let you assign your custom Lightning component directly to a page?
+Curious why Experience Builder doesn’t let you assign your custom Lightning component directly to a page?
 A key benefit of this arrangement is that you can instantly update the structure of every page that a theme layout applies to by simply swapping the Lightning component that’s associated with the theme layout.
-Because who wants to waste time updating every...single...page when your community needs a quick refresh?
+Because who wants to waste time updating every...single...page when your site needs a quick refresh?

 Next, you select the Spring theme layout in each page’s properties, which instantly applies the Large Header component to the pages of your Spring campaign.

 Everything looks rosy until the VP of marketing decides that the header takes up too much room.
 That’s an easy fix, however, because you don’t have to update the properties of each page again to change the theme layout component.
 Instead, in the Theme area, you can replace the Large Header component in the Spring theme layout with a Small Header component, and instantly update all three pages!